FalkenDev/FalkenDev/README.md

 - 🌱 I’m currently studying at **Blekinge University of Technology** in **web programming.**

-- 👯 I’m very new in web development but have the **passion** to learn new things in the field.
+- 👯 I’m new in web development but have the **passion** to learn new things in the field.

 - 👨‍💻 All of my projects are available at **[My Portfolio](https://github.com/FalkenDev?tab=projects)**